cal-poly-dxhub/rag-chatbot-serverless/README.md

 - Check S3 bucket permissions
 - Ensure all required dependencies are installed
 - Verify API endpoints are accessible via `chat_test.py`
+- If hitting throttling errors, try changing the chat model

 ## Known Bugs/Concerns
 - Quick PoC with no intent verification or error checking